AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 >
 >Base template of a document of record is also called meta-template of a document of record.

-**Document of record template** XFA template (XDP file) generated from an adaptive form.
+**Document of record template** XFA template (XDP file) generated from an Adaptive Form.

 See [Document of Record Template Configuration](#document-of-record-template-configuration).

-**Form data** Information filled in by a user in the adaptive form.
+**Form data** Information filled in by a user in the Adaptive Form.
 It merges with the document of record template to generate the document of record.

-## Mapping of adaptive form elements {#mapping-of-adaptive-form-elements}
+## Mapping of Adaptive Form elements {#mapping-of-adaptive-form-elements}

-The following sections describe how adaptive form elements appear in document of record.
+The following sections describe how Adaptive Form elements appear in document of record.

 ### Fields {#fields}

 <table>
  <tbody>
   <tr>
-   <th>Adaptive form component</th>
+   <th>Adaptive Form component</th>
    <th>Corresponding XFA component</th>
    <th>Included by default in document of record Template?</th>
    <th>Notes</th>